 Please note: This course will be delivered in person at the Colchester campus.
 Online study is not available for this course.

 Dr. Katy Wheeler is a Senior Lecturer in Sociology at The University of Essex.
 She has extensive experience of conducting qualitative interviews, including household interviews, expert interviews, and focus groups.
 Her research interests are in the fields of sustainability and consumption and she has published widely within leading academic journals and two books, Fair-Trade and the Citizen-Consumer: Shopping for Justice (Palgrave, 2012) and Recycling and Consumption Work: Social and moral economies (Palgrave, 2015).
-She is currently pursuing a project on sustainability education
+She is currently pursuing a project on sustainability education.

-This course aims to introduce participants to the most widely used qualitative research technique in the social sciences – the interview.
+This intensive one-week course aims to introduce participants to the most widely used qualitative research technique in the social sciences – the interview.
 The course is intended to systematically guide participants through the research process specific to a qualitative interview project, from research design through to conducting interviews, analysing them and writing up the findings.
-The course will focus on different types of qualitative interview – including in-depth interviews, psycho-social/sensitive interviews, expert interviews and focus group interviews.
+The course will focus on different types of qualitative interview – including in-depth interviews, psycho-social/sensitive interviews and expert interviews.
 We reflect on the different techniques at an interviewer’s disposal to encourage participants to share their stories and reflexively discuss how interactions between interviewer and interviewee shape the data that is generated.
 This is a practical course and participants will gain first-hand experience of conducting and analysing qualitative interviews of different types, as well as critically reflecting upon their own interviewing practice (assumptions and techniques).
 There will be space for participants to bring their questions about interviews to the course for group discussion.

 The aim of this course is to equip participants with the skills and confidence to conduct their own research projects using qualitative interviews.
 The course is introductory so it is well-suited for participants who are at the beginning of their research, but it will also appeal to those who are already using qualitative interviews and are seeking to deepen their knowledge and skills (perhaps in terms of how to ask the right questions and deal with difficult or sensitive topics/participants).
 By the end of the course, participants should understand the principles behind and practicalities of doing a research project based on qualitative interviews.